 This subsection provides an overview of the stages involved in processing an application submitted to ICANN.
-In Figure 1-1, the shortest and most straightforward path is marked with bold lines, while certain stages that may or may not be applicable in any given case are also shown.
+In-Figure 1-1 provides a simplified depiction of the process. † †The shortest and most straightforward path is marked with bold lines, while certain stages that may or may not be applicable in any given case are also shown.
 A brief description of each stage follows.